ouspg/CompSec/Lab2_Network/README.md

 ---
 **Annoying pop-up**

-Next we attempt some cross-site scripting attacks.
+For next, we attempt some cross-site scripting attacks.
 Insert the following code snippet to "Order ID" field in "Track Orders" tab and to the search field.
 This should trigger the xss.

 ```<script>alert("XSS")</script>```